hpl002/Masters_Implementation/readme.md

    1. most processes experience interruptions that are planned or unplanned
    2. these may be stochastic
 5. User defined distributions and functions
    1. may be used for represnting the variability associated with arrival times, activity times, or move times.
-Distributions may be discrete or continious
+Distributions may be discrete or continuous

 **Performance metrics**
 1. Cycle count